sesserm/tcu_public/README.md

 #### Grafana
 ![grafana_desktop](grafana.png)
 Desktop grafana version used for visualizing data.
+The desktop version provides the following filtering options:
+- **Source**: Filter by the source of data.
+- **Currency Type**: Filter based on the type of currency.
+- **Transaction Type**: Filter for buy or sell operations.
+- **Selected Period**: Choose from pre-defined time periods or select a custom date range.

+### Available Graph Types

+The application offers three distinct types of graphs for data visualization:

+1. **Exchange Rate Evolution**
+   Displays the raw exchange rate values based on the selected filters.

+2. **Percentage Variation of Exchange Rates**
+   Visualizes the percentage changes in exchange rates over time.

+3. **Exchange Rate Spread**
+   Illustrates the difference between selling and buying rates.

 ![grafana_mobile](mobile_grafana.png)
 Mobile grafana version used for visualizing data on mobile devices.